Application Modernization Strategy: The Complete Guide

 1) Select your Cloud services that can be ported from legacy systems or services

-While your on-premise infrastructure runs multiple apps and services, not all software has equal modernization needs.
-As such, identify the services that you should migrate to the cloud on a priority.
+While your on-premises infrastructure runs multiple apps and services, not all software has the same modernization needs.
+As such, identify the services that you should migrate to the cloud as a priority.

 • Business-critical services: Certain services are critical for your business operations, so you want to invest in them in the coming years.
-Identify these services and move them into the priority list of the modernization program.
+Identify these services and add them to the priority list for the modernization program.

-• Business-noncritical Services: Identify services that are not critical for your business to succeed but are helpful in business operations.
+• Business-noncritical Services: Identify services that are not critical to your business’s success but are helpful to business operations.

 • Inessential Services: Identify old apps that are not helpful to the business and ignore or replace them with modern solutions.